Monkeystation/photanol-com/src/pages/index.md

         carbon compound, with the power to transform many industries to circular.
       alt: Products
-testimonials:
-  pretitle: Let our partners tell you why
-  title: Proof
-  items:
-    - quote: "Photanol is one of the World Economic Forum Technology Pioneers, acknowledging the potentional and uniqueness of our solution for the World of our next Generation. "
-      citation: World Economic Forum
-      image: /img/wef.svg
 team:
   pretitle: MEET THE TEAM
   title: Dedicated to restoring balance since 2008